adamburgess/australian-constitution/referendums/1899/00-constitution/constitution.md

 (ii.)
 The order and conduct of its business and proceedings either separately or jointly with the other House.

-Part V.---Powers of the Parliament.
+Part V.—Powers of the Parliament.

 51\.
 Legislative powers of the Parliament.

-The Parliament shall, subject to this Constitution, have power to make laws for the peace, order, and good government of the Commonwealth with respect to:---
+The Parliament shall, subject to this Constitution, have power to make laws for the peace, order, and good government of the Commonwealth with respect to:—

 (i.)
 Trade and commerce with other countries, and among the States: